 It’s important to note that you may not be tested in the same way each time.
 The biological sample used to test you for substances may include urine, hair, saliva, blood, or a combination of these elements.
 Because different legal drug tests check for different components, drug-ordered testing might combine random tests with more than one sample needed each time.
 So, you should always be prepared for the unexpected when submitting to court-ordered drug tests.

 Additionally, these tests are rarely scheduled on your time or with much—if any—advance notice.
-When you are given the mandate to submit to court-ordered drug testing, your criminal defense attorney may tell you that these tests are random on purpose.
+When you are given the mandate to submit to court-ordered drug testing, your criminal defense attorney may tell you these tests are random on purpose.
 The court wants to know you are abstaining from substances at all times.
 Therefore, even if court-ordered drug tests are scheduled at inconvenient times, you still have to show up and submit your sample to avoid running afoul of the court.

 Schedule a Free Consultation with a Criminal Defense Lawyer Who Knows the System

 Dealing with any court-ordered process can be stressful, especially if the result may initiate another chain of events relating to your legal circumstances.
 Given the many factors that can cause a less desirable outcome, you need a lawyer on your side every step of the way.
 Criminal Defense Attorney Brian Gabriel has spent more than 30 years helping clients navigate the complexities of court-ordered drug tests in Florida.
-He will handle your case using all the knowledge and skill developed over the span of his career.
+He will handle your case using all the knowledge and skills developed over the span of his career.

 Start with a free consultation today by calling Criminal Defense Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel at (561) 622-5575.
 You can also complete an online contact form to learn more.